* This is the Consumer Version. *

 Alkalosis is excessive blood alkalinity caused by an overabundance of bicarbonate in the blood or a loss of acid from the blood (metabolic alkalosis), or by a low level of carbon dioxide in the blood that results from rapid or deep breathing (respiratory alkalosis).

-When respiratory alkalosis is caused by anxiety, a conscious effort to slow breathing may make the condition disappear.
-If pain is causing the person to breathe rapidly, relieving the pain usually suffices.
-When respiratory alkalosis is due to anxiety alone, breathing into a paper (not a plastic) bag may help raise the carbon dioxide level in the blood as the person breathes carbon dioxide back in after breathing it out.
+When respiratory alkalosis is caused by anxiety or a panic attack, a conscious effort to relax and slow breathing may make the condition disappear.
+Calming reassurance and emotional support can help, and breathing into a paper (not a plastic) bag may help raise the carbon dioxide level in the blood as the person breathes carbon dioxide back in after breathing it out.